Whole-Body · 關

 Consultation

-We listen, palpate, and map the pattern, not just where it hurts, but why.
+We listen, feel the joints, and work out the pattern, not just where it hurts, but what's driving it.

 02